Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ### 7. Approach To The Inmost Cave
 Episodes: 19, 20, 21, 22

+- Spike asks Max what he will do when he becomes chief
+	- the first change that Max proposes is to get rid if the idea of cheif entirely but eventualy compromises to have a 5 chief system.
+The entire team that wins a championships becomes cheif geting rid of the idea that only the MVP becomes cheif which means everyone including Support Cybervators can become cheif

 Spike is shown doing something ominous.

 Max again vist the cave in which he found the CyTek but this time without Spike and discovers missing/tampered items.